-Dallin Warne works as a cybersecurity engineer at Brigham Young University (BYU) specializing in network security and analysis.
-His knowledge includes advance firewalls, the Bro/Zeek intrusion detection system (IDS), network data analysis, and general cybersecurity principles.
+Dallin Warne works as a cybersecurity engineer covering three higher education universities: Brigham Young University (BYU), Brigham Young University—Hawaii (BYUH), and Brigham Young University—Idaho (BYUI).
+He specializes in network security and data analysis.
+His knowledge includes advance firewalls, the Bro/Zeek intrusion detection system (IDS), and general cybersecurity principles.

 While a student, Dallin gained practical experience through employment.
 As a freshman, he was the youngest network analyst at BYU’s network operation center (NOC) and quickly rose to become the youngest supervisor.
 He coordinated major incidents including major network disruptions and a disaster recovery along with other high-priority issues.
 As a leader over the training team, he revamped how analysts were trained and certified in their responsibilities.